kazurayam/KS_GeneratingHTMLReportInTestListener/README.md

 ## Solution

-A `@AfterTestSuite`-annotated methid in my Test Listener should invoke the processing of generating the HTML report.
+A `@AfterTestSuite`-annotated method in my Test Listener should invoke the processing of generating the built-in HTML report.
 I would not rely on Katalon Studio to generate it.
-I will do it myself.
+I will trigger it myself.

 ## Solution Description